-In 1970 I graduated from the Moody Bible Institute in Chicago.
+In 1970 I graduated from Chicago’s Moody Bible Institute.
 Our yearbook was called the ‘Arch’.
-No, this was not podiatry school!
 Named for the main entrance brick archway.
-As graduating seniors, we were to choose a Bible verse that would be printed below our names and photos in the yearbook.
-I chose 2 Timothy 3: 16–‘All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness…’ A good choice, wouldn’t you agree?
+As graduating seniors, we were to choose a Bible verse that would be printed below our names and photos.
+I chose 2 Timothy 3: 16–‘All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness…’ A good choice.

 But why this verse?
 Hopefully, not to fill in some required blank on my yearbook information page!
 Another thing off my ‘to-do’ list.
 Knowing me, I wonder!

 Don’t get me wrong.
 I know where truth can be found.
-The older I get, the more I believe the Bible and the less everything and everyone else.
-I’ve been around those who think the Bible is mere myth and fable, unscientific and outdated, bigoted antiquity.
+The older I get, the more I believe the Bible.
+I’ve been around those who think the Bible is myth and fable, unscientific and outdated, bigoted antiquity.
 I’ve heard their arguments.
 I can sniff them out from miles away.

-I’ve studied under some.
-I’ve been to a seminary that used to stand solid on God’s Word.
+I’ve studied under some enrolled at a seminary that used to stand solid on God’s Word.
 Past tense.
-Ordained by a denomination that has blasted itself far away from the unmistakable truths of Scripture.
 I’ve been in a pastor’s Bible study where one stomped out of the room because someone, me and a few others, felt that God’s Word trumped their vaunted ‘human wisdom’.
-I know that the Bible is totally trustworthy.
-You too?

 I’m glad I chose 2 Timothy 3: 16 for that yearbook.
 My only regret is not adding the next verse.
 The one about being a man of God, one thoroughly equipped.
 As I look back, I can see some disconnect between knowing and living.
 Between my head and my heart.
-Old habits which are hard to break.
 But with the Holy Spirit’s help, the dots start to connect between my mind and my will, having a faith that works.

 Can’t add that verse back into my old yearbook, but can decide to live for Him today.
 Present tense.
 To apply… what I know in His Word.
-Connect the dots!
 Join me?